Got questions? Below are some frequently asked questions about our student wellbeing performances. Click on the question to view the answer.

 Yes.
 We are a Child Safe Organisation and all our actors have been screened in accordance with the Education Department policies in each relevant state and territory.
 We have measures in place for reporting any breach of the Child Protection (Working with Children) Act 2012 and the Children’s Guardian Act 2019.

 Our actors are also compliant with any additional regulations required for work in some Catholic Diocese under the Child Safe Communities.
-For NSW government schools, all actors are registered in the eCPC system and their clearance can be checked prior to arrival.

 We supply all schools with the actors’ details, including WWCC numbers, six weeks prior to the booking as part of the Teacher Resource Pack.
 We also comply with individual schools’ security arrangements and sign-in procedures.
 Any additional school requirements will be completed upon request.